kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 ## Performance

-Reports server stores policy reports and ephemeral reports outside etcd thus reducing the database size of etcd.
+The reports server stores policy and ephemeral reports, offloading them from etcd and minimizing its storage footprint.
 In the following tables, we show the database size of etcd of increased workloads with and without reports server.
 In this test, we installed Kyverno policies to audit the Kubernetes [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) using 17 policies.
 Subsequently, we created workloads (Pods, Deployments, ReplicaSets) that match the installed Kyverno policies and scheduled them on false kwok nodes to measure total size of policy reports in etcd. [kwok](https://kwok.sigs.k8s.io/) is a toolkit that enables setting up a cluster of thousands of Nodes in seconds. `DB_SIZE` in the output of `etcdctl endpoint status -w table` was used to calculate etcd DB size.
 For more details on these tests, refer to the testing documentation for [the report controller](https://github.com/kyverno/kyverno/tree/main/docs/perf-testing).
 The version of Kyverno used in this testing was 1.12.3.

 ### Without Reports Server